Automated Database Testing via LLM-Synthesized SQL Features

 \paragraph{Bug statistics} Table~\ref{table:DBMSs} demonstrates the statistics of the bugs we reported.
 The full bug list is included in the artifact.
 In total, we reported \OverallBugs{} bugs, of which \FixedBugs{} bugs have been fixed, and the rest have been confirmed. \LogicBugs{} out of the \OverallBugs{} reported bugs were logic bugs, including \LogicBugCockroachDB{} bug in CockroachDB, \LogicBugCrateDB{} bugs in CrateDB, \LogicBugDuckDB{} bugs in DuckDB, \LogicBugMonetDB{} bugs in MonetDB and \LogicBugTiDB{} bugs in TiDB. \SystemName{} also found \OtherBugs{} other bugs causing hangs, internal errors, or crashes in the DBMS.
 This is expected, since automatically incorporating new features could help \SystemName{} detect issues in these previously untested or not well-tested features. \SystemName{} detected the logic bugs by the TLP~\cite{rigger2020finding} oracle, and detected other bugs (\emph{e.g.}, crash and hang) by monitoring the DBMS process status and response latency.
 These results are encouraging and demonstrate that \SystemName{} can find bugs that the DBMS developers are willing to fix.

-\paragraph{Features analysis} ~ Table~\ref{table:feature-bugs} demonstrates bugs found by \SystemName{} augmented by SQL features of different levels.
+\paragraph{Feature analysis} ~ Table~\ref{table:DBMSs} presents bugs found by \SystemName{} augmented with SQL features at different levels.
 Most of the bugs found on DuckDB are caused by data type features, including \texttt{BIT}, \texttt{TIMEZONE}, and \texttt{INET}.
-These data types are not supported by the original SQLancer, which is why \SystemName{} could successfully find them.
+These data types are not supported by SQLancer, which is why \SystemName{} could successfully find them.
 Most bugs in TiDB and MonetDB stem from expression-level features---functions and operators.
-Extending existing generators with new functions or operators might require less effort than clause or statement-level features; however, manually covering all hundreds of built-in or newly released features is impractical. \SystemName{} can automatically incorporate these new features.
+Extending existing generators with new functions or operators might require less effort than adding clause- or statement-level features; however, manually covering hundreds of built-in or newly released features is impractical. \SystemName{} can automatically incorporate these new features.